 Loss of privilege to live in university housing.
 Students who lose the privilege to live on campus for conduct reasons will not receive a refund of room and board charges.

-Charges for violation of regulations must be paid in the Financial Affairs Office.
+Charges for violation of regulations must be paid in the Student Affairs Office or the Student Business Office.

 Any monies received from LCU, including, but not limited to, scholarships for academics and athletics or discounts.
 This sanction may be imposed for the current and/or additional semesters.